-In case you’ve been hiding under a rock lately, you’ll know that 8 May is Mother’s Day.
+In case you’ve been hiding under a rock lately, you’ll know that 14 May is Mother’s Day.
 And we think it’s worth chatting a lot about because, let’s face it – it’s the one day of the year we get to be officially celebrated as the best thing since sliced bread… and hopefully, be hero-worshipped for at least an hour.
 You can go for our approved Mother’s Day celebrations, but you can also totally get your day off to a good start with these breakfast in bed recipes.
 So leave this post open on the laptop, tactically position it in front of the significant other (we’re leaving enough time to bag your grocery delivery slot!), and keep everything crossed for the weekend.

 1. All-day breakfast traybake

 Let’s start as we mean to go on: something special that goes beyond your bog-standard cereal and milk.
 Yes, mums of Singapore: we give you the all-day breakfast tray bake!
 So simple that Dad and the littlies can rustle this one up… and you don’t even need a recipe!
 Just add what you like to the one tray, but we’re gunning for sausages, mushrooms, cherry tomatoes, grated potato, eggs and beans.
 Bake until yummy.

 2. Pea and broccoli frittata

 Make like Dr Seuss this Mother’s Day and tuck into some green eggs, ham optional.
 We’re going wild for this Tesco recipe for pea, broccoli and cheddar frittata.
 A splash of chilli sauce on the side gives us heart eyes for days.